-Even if your family lives far away, there are ways they can still be supportive of your chronic illness.
+Even if your family lives far away, these are some of the ways they can still offer support for your chronic illness.